Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-tasks.en.md

 3. All created Issues add Milestone, the expected period of performance Milestone set any within two weeks from the moment of creation Issues.
 4. Inside the repository from the client application to create the Kanban Board where all the tasks can be in one of four States: "New", "Active", "In progress", "Completed" (the name of the corresponding "cards" on the Kanban Board can be both Russian and English).
 5. All created Issues to add to the Kanban Board and initially ask them the status "New".
-6. Create two additional accounts (for example, with temporary emails) on GitHub for work on behalf of other developers on your problems.
+6. Create two additional accounts (for example, with temporary emails) on GitHub for work on behalf of other developers on Your problems.
 One of the created accounts to give access for making changes to your repository from the client application, else the access is not granted.
 7. Using additional accounts to perform the implementation of one task and the error described above:
 * The implementation approach to use Git Flow: create a develop branch, task, and error to accomplish in the individual branches, which must be created from branch develop.
 The name of the branch to perform the task must begin with the prefix "feature -" the name of the branch to fix the bug with the prefix "fix-".
 * The task must be implemented from the account that has write access to the repository from client application.
 Upon completion of the task should be created a pull request in the repository with branches for tasks in the develop branch.
 Pull request should be associated with an appropriate Issue for the task.
 After you create a pull request the status of a task on the Kanban Board should be changed to "Completed".